 Wax paper to line the lid

-Grater, chopping knife, and / or food processor
+Grater, chopping knife, or food processor

-While every herbalist has their own version of fire cider, they all more or less include onions, garlic, and horseradish.
-If you cannot find fresh horseradish in a farmer’s market, garden (it grows like a weed!) or grocery store, then buy the condiment horseradish, but read the ingredients and make sure there’s no additives other than salt and vinegar.
+If you cannot find fresh horseradish then buy a jar of prepared horseradish, but read the ingredients to make sure there's no additives other than salt and vinegar.

 1/2 cup onions

-1/4 cup peeled ginger root
+1/4 cup fresh ginger root

 1/2 cup horseradish * or 1/4 cup if you're really sensitive to this spicy root

-*Optional: 1/2 cup fresh peeled turmeric root
+1/2 cup fresh peeled turmeric root

 Keep in mind that all the herbs must be completely submerged in the vinegar.
 If any of the herbs poke above the surface your fire cider may spoil.

 place a piece of wax paper over the opening of the jar, and then fasten the canning jar lid.
 The wax paper prevents the vinegar from rusting the metal lid.